2018 Louisiana Ragin' Cajuns football team: Schedule

-The 2018 schedule consists of 6 home and 6 away games in the regular season.
-The Ragin' Cajuns will host Sun Belt foes Arkansas State, Coastal Carolina, Georgia State, and South Alabama.
-The Cajuns will travel to Sun Belt foes Appalachian State, Louisiana-Monroe, Texas State, and Troy.
+The 2018 schedule consisted of 6 home and 6 away games in the regular season.
+The Ragin' Cajuns would host Sun Belt foes Arkansas State, Coastal Carolina, Georgia State, and South Alabama.
+The Cajuns would travel to Sun Belt foes Appalachian State, Louisiana-Monroe, Texas State, and Troy.

-The Ragin' Cajuns will host two of the four non-conference opponents, Grambling State of the Southwestern Athletic Conference (SWAC) and the New Mexico State, an Independent school, and will travel to Southeastern Conference (SEC) members Alabama and Mississippi State.
+The Ragin' Cajuns would host two of the four non-conference opponents, Grambling State of the Southwestern Athletic Conference (SWAC) and the New Mexico State, an Independent school, and would travel to Southeastern Conference (SEC) members Alabama and Mississippi State.

-The Ragin' Cajuns will travel once more to face off with the Appalachian State Mountaineers in the first annual Sun Belt Conference Championship Game.
+The Ragin' Cajuns would travel once more to face off with the Appalachian State Mountaineers in the first annual Sun Belt Conference Championship Game.